stanford-oval/cs224v-fall2021/hw1/README.md

 Check the manifest to learn about what are the properties available for the domain, and how are they annotated (using the syntax `canonical=#[]`).
 How is the quality of the automatically generated annotations?
 Also Check `datadir/train.tsv` to see how the synthesized training examples look.

+If you want to rerun this step, make sure to run `make clean` first.
+Otherwise, `make` will not regenerate files already exist.

 ## Train a Semantic Parser
 To train a parser, simply run the following command